PocsGeza/Udacity_Rover_Challange/README.md

 ```

 ## Autonomous Navigation and Mapping
 The code was edited using the PyCharm IDE to be able to benefit from code folding and region definition.
-The code is synced to a Git repository [PocsGeza/Udacity_Rover_Challange](https://github.com/PocsGeza/Udacity_Rover_Challange).
+The code is synced to a Git repository [PocsGeza/Udacity_Rover_Project](https://github.com/PocsGeza/RoboND-Rover-Project).

-## Preception Step
+## Perception Step
 The `perception_step()` is similar to `process_image()` from the Jupiter Notebook.
 ### 1) Define source and destination points for perspective transform